judka-uriel/uriel-book/uriel_en.md

 intentions, which may be caused by Satan's promptings, they begin to perform corresponding actions.
 This means that we should not be angry at people who, without evil intent, do something that we may not like.
-Knowing this, I constantly strove to resist Satan's influence, so that my actions would not bring troubles to other people.
+Knowing this, I always strive to resist Satan's influence, so that my actions would not bring troubles to other people.

 It should be noted that here I speak not of cases when Satan drives one to